otherland/biblebasedliving/content/divorced-persons-church-status.md

 Additionally, priests and pastoral ministers are available to offer counsel and guidance to divorced individuals.
 Their role is to listen, provide spiritual direction, and help navigate the complexities of divorce within the context of the teachings of the Church.
 It is important for divorced individuals to reach out to their local parish or diocese to access these resources and find support on their journey towards healing and wholeness.

-*Source Material: "Seven Things Catholics Should Know about Divorce"*

 ## 4. How should non-divorced Christians view those who are divorced?